 AT THE ZOO

 We began with a roar!
 Whenever people are asked to name animals that are in a zoo, lions are usually at the very top of the list.
 They have certainly been an important part of the San Diego Zoo’s history!
 There was no San Diego Zoo in 1915, when a handsome male lion named Rex and two females, Rena and Cleopatra, arrived in town as part of the Panama-California International Exposition.
 It was soon after the Exposition ended that Harry Wegeforth, M.D., decided to create a zoo in San Diego after hearing Rex roar!
 Rex, Rena, and Cleopatra became some of the new Zoo’s earliest residents.

 In 1923, an open-air lion grotto opened along what is now the Zoo’s Center Street.
-Although there is no record of what happened to Rex and Rena, Cleopatra moved into the then state-of-the-art enclosure along with another female named Queen and a new male named Prince.
+Although there is no record of what happened to Rex and Rena, Cleopatra moved into the then state-of-the-art habitat along with another female named Queen and a new male named Prince.
 The trio enjoyed the sun and fresh breezes blowing through the canyon.
 Lots of lion cubs were born in those early years—Cleopatra had 33 babies over an 8-year period!
-In our nearly 100-year-history, 119 lions have been born at the Zoo.
+In our more than 100-year history, 119 lions have been born at the Zoo.